Pages: 1 2

 There is with this, usually an aching in the small of the back.
-It is often indicated in acute cystitis, gravel and urethritis, the great keynotes being the burning and the tenesmus of the bladder; haematuria also calls for Cantharis under certain conditions.
+It is often indicated in acute cystitis (homeopathic remedy for cystitis), gravel and urethritis, the great keynotes being the burning and the tenesmus of the bladder; haematuria also calls for Cantharis under certain conditions.

 Baehr doubts that Cantharis is ever suitable to the chronic form of cystitis.